MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/strings.md

 echo "With \"escaped single\" quotes"
 ```

-If you need to use single and double quotes in the same string and don't want to use `\` to escape them, then read on for the heredoc belo.
+If you need to use single and double quotes in the same string and don't want to use `\` to escape them, then read on for _heredoc_ below.

 ### Defaults